cmubtg/btg-website/README.md

 - Programmatically generated individual project pages with a description and team members
 - An alumni page to showcase all past alumni of the club
 - A contact page for interested parties to message us

+## CONTRIBUTING

+Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
+Contributions are always welcome from propsective members.
+If you are interested in contributing to this project, please read through the [contribution documentation](CONTRIBUTING.md)